 Everywhere, garments are laid out to dry in the sun.
 Women with little to no resources cumulate several small jobs.
 Some wash and iron clothing.

 An old lady with a towel wrapped around her neck walks down the street going from one house to the next, conducting a mysterious business.
 The day goes on this way.
-In anticipation and idleness but also very much in relationship.
+In anticipation and idleness but also very much in a relationship.

 A little further, two men are playing a game of chess.
 They are motorbike taxi drivers, but business is slow this afternoon.
 One of their colleagues is having a nap on a wooden bench.
 The women are sweating in front of the buckets of embers: despite the overwhelming heat, they are preparing kebabs to sell later.
 The night is drawing closer and a storm is lurking, spreading in the streets a welcomed coolness.
 The groups of children come back out of the houses.
 Everyone is chatting in the streets.
 It is a social time.
 Unlikely apparition of a man leaving his house in a stark white shirt: he is going to work.
 There is not only being and having, but dignity and appearances also matter too.

 Rain comes to put an end to this day.
 Everyone rushes to find shelter.
 A deafening noise fills the neighbourhood.
 Raindrops come crashing down on the metal roofs.
 I leave my new friends with mixed feelings.
 What did I learn from this day?
 Life in Khlong Toei is one without a proper framework, subject to an informal economy.
 Poverty is real.
 Often the misery burdens these men and women.
 Yet, I also met wonderful people who have shown me perfectly selfless concern, care and gestures.
 To be and to have…

 DISCOVER MORE NEWS FROM CHILDREN OF THE MEKONG